 Play is very important, however.
 It is how a child learns about the world, discovers new things and builds their gross and fine motor skills.
 They don’t need ‘educational’ toys or noisy, flashy devices – in fact, these are often one-dimensional rather than open-ended and may not keep a baby interested for as long as you’d like.
 Instead try some of these simple ideas: fill a wide, shallow container with a few centimetres of water and give them objects to float and sink (supervision is essential with all water play), grab a wooden spoon and some saucepans for noisy play showing them the difference between noisy and quiet, slow and fast etc or a simple game of catch the ball.

 Vaccinations are due when your baby is 12 months old.
 Make an appointment with your GP or your local immunisation clinic.

 Give yourself a big pat on the back, you have almost made it through the first year with a baby!
 It has probably been quite a big year and at times overwhelming.
 Make sure you’re taking care of yourself because feeling overwhelmed can lead to anxiety.
 One good way to help keep feelings of anxiety and overwhelm at bay is mindfulness.
 Mindfulness is the idea that we should live more in the moment, rather than thinking (and stressing) about things that haven’t happened and might not happen.
 Being in the moment has enormous benefits to you as a parent – here are 5 ways to make mindful parenting work for you.

 If you are struggling with feelings of anxiety and/or depression it is important that you seek help immediately.
-We have a list of national depression and anxiety helplines that offer support and advice.
-Head to our directory for details of the national depression and anxiety helplines and those in your own state.

 3 things to do now your baby is 11 months old